Driving in Mexico and Playa Del Carmen

 Speeding tickets and getting stopped by the police

 The good news is that police rarely pull you over on the highway.
-Traffic usually moves along at it’s own pace and colectivos speed down the highway at a rate higher then the posted limit.
+Traffic usually moves along at its own pace and colectivos speed down the highway at a rate higher than the posted limit.
 This however does not mean you should feel free to do so.

 What to do if asked for money?

-If you have been speeding or drove down a one way street the wrong way then it is up to the police what to do.
+If you have been speeding or drove down a one-way street the wrong way, then it is up to the police what to do.
 It is best to wait for them to give you a ticket.
-Most of the time if it is not a major infraction or perhaps you are not sure it is even something real, they will just make you sit there a little while they “check something” in their car an then wave you on.
+Most of the time if it is not a major infraction or perhaps you are not sure it is even something real, they will just make you sit there a little while they “check something” in their car and then wave you on.

 If they write a ticket it goes on record what they are alleging and often this only gets officers in trouble if it is fraud.
 It may seem easy to hand over a 200 or 500 peso note to avoid the hassle of figuring out a ticket but like we said, most of the time you will not actually get a ticket and you will only feed the problem of corrupt police asking for money.
 An educated driver is the best defense against corruption.